dplocki/podcast-downloader/README.md

 [![Downloads](https://img.shields.io/pypi/dm/podcast-downloader.svg)](https://pypi.python.org/pypi/podcast-downloader)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-The Python module for downloading files from given RSS feeds.
+The Python module designed for downloading files from given RSS feeds, particularly targeted at podcasts.
-It is not using a database of any sort.
-It require a configuration file.
+It does not use any sort of database but requires a configuration file.

-The script is analyzing the directory where it puts the previously downloaded files.
+The script is intended to be run periodically.
+Upon starting, it analyzes the directory where it previously stored downloaded files.
-It is comparing the last added file with the rss feed, finding the missing ones, and downloading them.
+It then compares these files with those listed in the RSS feed, identifying any missing ones and downloading them.

-As name suggested, the script is designed for podcasts.
 The files searched by default are `mp3`.

 Using the [example below](#example), the result will be: